yeongbin-hwang/starter-hugo-academic/content/project/mitm/index.md

 ### Project summary

-MitM environment was built in LTE network to verify vulnerabilities found through formal verification.
-In the case of Fake gNB and Fake UE, it was executed through srsRAN, and a program to relay messages between the two entities was made using python.
+MitM(Man in the Middle) environment was built in LTE network to verify vulnerabilities found through formal verification.
+This MitM simulator executes the attack scenario we want and determines whether the network or user is functioning normally for it.
+This allows us to validate attacks on vulnerabilities found using formal analysis.
+As shown in the figure above, the simulator is largely composed of fake eNB, fake UE, and controller.
+In the case of Fake eNB and Fake UE, it was implemented based on <u>[srsRAN](https://github.com/srsran/srsRAN)</u>, and we implemented a controller that parses and transfers a scenario input in the form of xml and uses it to relay or tamper messages.

 ### Libraries and frameworks

 - Fake UE and Fake eNB: C++, C
-- MitM simulator: Python
+- Controller: Python

 <span style="color: gray">
 <i>This is done, Fall 2020.</i></span>